Are you about to rent a house and you are wondering what questions to ask when renting a house?

 The first type is covering just personal possessions and anything someone brings into a property.

 The second type is designed to cover liability for any injury that occurs to guests on the property.
 The final area of cover is designed to pay out in the event of a tenant needing to vacate due to structural damage.

-When entering into a new tenancy, it’s vital prospective tenants double-check what level of insurance is already covered and what might be needed to ensure there are no gaps in coverage.
+When entering into a new tenancy, its is vital prospective tenants double-check what level of insurance is already covered and what might be needed to ensure there are no gaps in coverage.

 Why is a Certain Level Needed

 On the theme of insurance, it's also worth checking why a certain level of cover is needed.

 Double-checking what the landlord or agent has insured and then knowing why a tenant may need additional insurance will help ensure not only the correct insurance is purchased, but also properly underwritten.